TalTech-HPC-Centre/user-guides-source/docs/slurm_example.md

 <br>
 <br>

 **Note:** Each thread needs to do enough work to compensate for the time it took to launch it.
-Therefore it is not useful to run small/short jobs in parallel.
+Therefore it is not useful to run small/short jobs in parallel. **Parallel does not (necessarily) mean faster!!!** Parallel execution introduces overhead (starting threads, communication)!
+For optimal execution time and optimal use of resources one needs to test and find the sweet spot.

 ```bash
 #!/bin/bash